America

 We're more divided than ever.
 Two big reasons why are politics and social media.

-On one side of the isle are the Republicans - a party led by Donald Trump that's been taken over by Trumpism.
-Trumpism is a far-right brand of politics best thought of as autocratic and theocratic rule, that’s borderline fascism.
+On one side of the isle are the Republicans - a party led by Donald Trump.
+Trump is about a far-right brand of politics best thought of as autocratic and theocratic rule, that’s borderline fascism.

 On the other side of the isle are the Democrats - a party once popular with the working class, but has since lost its way.
-It’s unclear what Democrats are about other than being against Trump.
+Favorable views of Democrats are the lowest in three decades.

 We’re not gonna post our way out of this.